grimmbraten/spinning-jenny/README.md

 patches
 </td>
 <td>
-find published patch information for modules with known vulnerabilities
+find published advisories for potential security vulnerabilities in your dependencies
 </td>
 </tr>